| Anatomy of Adultery - 15 Steps of Unfaithfulness

 this was one of those exit points where I could have come

 clean and got off the road I was speeding down."
+"Whenever we got together as couples I would act like

 I didn't care about him, and afterward I would even criticize